 What is an enterprise ecommerce platform?

 An enterprise ecommerce platform is a comprehensive software that helps large businesses operate online and grow sales efficiently, with the goal of providing a single point of access to all aspects of the retailer’s business.
+There are different types of architectures when it comes to commerce platforms including full stack, blended and fully composable.
+This IDC report outlines the pros and cons of each architecture.

 Also known as an enterprise ecommerce system, it includes an integrated suite of applications that helps merchants automate their business processes and streamline their workflow.
 This functionality helps merchants manage their entire business operations, including order management, inventory control, customer relationship management, and marketing automation.